kneron/document_center/docs/plus_python/introduction/upgrade_ai_device_to_kdp2.md

 Note: Kneron DFUT only check and install driver when it was executed on Windows.

 Note: In order to install driver, Kneron DFUT must be run as Administrator.

+Note: This feature and example are only provided in Kneron DFUT v1.3.0 and above.

 1. Use Command line